-- o Both the railroad and the aboveground storage tanks on the adjacent properties have the potential to have contaminated the surrounding soil. - o Metals and petroleum products would be potential contaminants of concern. - Archaeological, Historic and Paleontological Resources - o These resources are being assessed by CDOT and will be provided under separate cover
+- o The railroad has the potential to have contaminated the surrounding soils. - o Metals and petroleum products would be potential contaminants of concern. - Archaeological, Historic and Paleontological Resources - These resources are being assessed by CDOT and will be provided under separate cover